oxidized-playground/mqtt-challenge/README.md

 # mqtt-challenge

-In the esp32 directory you will find a Rust project to flash.
-Make it connect to our mqtt server and say hi!

-Build with `cargo build --release`
+Build with `cargo build --release`.
+Use release to reduce build size, otherwise ESP WiFi stack might not function correctly.

-run with `cargo run --release`
+run with `cargo run --release`.
+Make sure you have the ESP32 connected!